meysamzandy/sekkeh-laravel-payment-microservice/README.md

 ## Sekkeh Installation Tips
-sekkeh is a payment microservice for filmgardi.com
+sekkeh is a payment microservice

 ### Requirements installation